-So when figuring out how to shade, focus around portraying volume, not on your strategy.
-Search for which planes are getting hit by light and which are gotten some distance from the light.
+So when figuring out how to shade, focus on portraying volume, not on your strategy.
+Search for which planes are getting hit by light and which are getting some distance from the light.
 Those are your light and shadow breaks.

 Like this lesson?
-If so you can also join our best online drawing classes where you will learn to draw and other techniques of drawing and shading.
+If so you can also join our online art classes where you will learn to draw and other techniques of drawing and shading.